How to Create a Multichanel Subscription Form

 <a href="https://sendpulse.com/en/legal/pp" target="_blank">

-After a subscriber tick these GDPR related checkboxes, the mailing list will be updated with new variables displaying the fact of agreement with Terms and Policies, IP address that provided approval, and the date.
+After a subscriber ticks these GDPR related checkboxes, the mailing list will be updated with new variables displaying the fact of agreement with Terms and Policies, IP address that provided approval, and the date.

 These variables can help more accurately segment your mailing list.